 In the one-level study, Mobi-C demonstrated non-inferiority to anterior cervical discectomy and fusion (ACDF) as reflected in the primary composite endpoint.
 In the two-level study Mobi-C demonstrated SUPERIORITY to ACDF in the primary composite endpoint.
 Key results from the two-level study include:

-- The percentage of subjects who did not demonstrate adjacent segment degeneration (determined by x-ray) was:
+- The percentage of subjects who demonstrated clinically relevant adjacent segment degeneration (determined by x-ray) was:

-- Mean return to work time was 20.9 days shorter for Mobi-C patients compared to fusion patients.
+- Mean return to work time was 20.9 days sooner for Mobi-C patients compared to fusion patients.

 As with any surgery, complications may occur as a result of treatment.
 Potential complications following treatment with the Mobi-C include: